 Make Food Fun

 Get kids of all ages into the kitchen.
 From washing apples to slicing veggies and stirring hot pots, there are food preparation and cooking chores suitable for every child.
 For fun, have nights when your children get to choose a new food.
 Or have theme nights such as Meatless Mondays or a trip around the globe.
 Get little kids excited by giving foods fun names, such as green monster juice and ants on a log.

 If your eating habits are not the ones you want your children to copy, now is a great time to make some improvements.
 Model a healthy attitude about your body image, too.
 If you always complain about your weight or call certain foods bad foods, your children will learn to do the same.
 If you follow fad diets, they'll learn that restrictive eating is more important than balanced, healthful eating.

 Put Weight into Perspective

 You cannot get the full picture of a child’s health by looking at weight or a single point on a growth chart.
 Remember that children's bodies change as they grow.
 Behaviors including regular meals and snacks, drinking plenty of fluids, eating a variety of vegetables and fruits, and getting at least an hour of active play every day are much better markers of health than weight.

 Take Your Concerns to a Professional

-If you're concerned about your child' weight, diet or attitude about his or her body, talk with your child's healthcare provider.
+If you're concerned about your child' weight, diet or body image, talk with your child's healthcare provider.
 Also schedule an appointment with a registered dietitian nutritionist who will assess your family's diet and help you make appropriate changes that will meet the needs of all family members.